 Leigh Stuart is a versatile cellist who thrives on performing music from a wide range of styles and genres.
 She has toured the U.S. extensively as a chamber musician, performing in venues such as Alice Tully Hall, Carnegie Hall, the United Nations, the Library of Congress, the Lied Center of Kansas, the Philadelphia Chamber Music Society, and countless others.
 She has recorded with Makoto Ozone and Paquito D’Rivera for the album Live and Let Live-Love for Japan, appeared with tap dancing virtuoso, Savion Glover, at the Spoleto Festival in Italy, songwriter, Sufjan Stevens, at the Brooklyn Academy of Music, and Jay-Z, Beyonce, and The Roots at Radio City Music Hall.

 Leigh is a founding member of the boundary-breaking new music group, Fireworks Ensemble, described as “adventurous and ahead of the curve” by the Washington Post and “musically fearless” by Time-Out New York.
-With Fireworks Ensemble, Leigh has premiered over one hundred new works by emerging and established composers, including a recent commission by Pulitzer-prize winning composer, David Del Tredici.
+With Fireworks Ensemble, Leigh has premiered over one hundred new works by emerging and established composers, including a commission by Pulitzer-prize winning composer, David Del Tredici.
 This season the ensemble will release an album of selected instrumental chamber rock pieces by Frank Zappa for Universal Music Enterprises.

-Leigh greatly enjoys playing for musical theater productions and most recently has performed in Broadway’s revival of Miss Saigon, the acclaimed Off Broadway revival of Carmen Jones, and The New Group’s Cyrano, starring Peter Dinklage.
+Leigh greatly enjoys playing for musical theater productions and has performed in Broadway’s revival of Miss Saigon, the acclaimed Off Broadway revival of Carmen Jones, and The New Group’s Cyrano, starring Peter Dinklage.
 As a classical cellist and long-time member of Chamber Orchestra of New York, Leigh appears regularly at Carnegie’s Weill Recital Hall, The Morgan Library, and Merkin Hall.
 She has also recorded for Naxos Records multiple times with the orchestra.

 In post-CoVid 2020, the Unison Orchestra invited Leigh, along with musicians from major orchestras around the world (NY Phil, LA Phil, MET, Royal Opera House) to record remotely for Season 1 of HBO’s Lovecraft Country.
 They were the first virtual orchestra to record for an entire season of a television series.
 Leigh also recently joined the roster of The Resonance Collective, a strings ensemble that merges new classical music with chamber jazz with a mission to bring wider recognition to this under-recognized genre.
 The RC has performed with Kurt Elling at Jazz at Lincoln Center and also with the internationally acclaimed jazz violinist, Mateusz Smoczyński.